AVidhanR/LearnBuildGrow/c_sharp/COMMON_KNOWLEDGE.md

 - Those rules define the keywords and operators of C# and how they are put together to form programs.

 ---
+ - `string` for words, phrases, or any alphanumeric data for presentation, not calculation.
+- `char` for a single alphanumeric character.
+- `int` for a whole number.
+- `decimal` for a number with a fractional component.
+- `bool` for a true/false value.
+---
 > [!IMPORTANT]
 > Hello important